Progressive brand group restructured

-Bringing Audi, Lamborghini, Ducati and Bentley together in the Premium brand group will make these companies even stronger.
+Bringing Audi, Lamborghini, Ducati and Bentley together in the Progressive brand group will make these companies even stronger.
 The reasons.

 03/17/2022 Reading Time: 7 min